 Wostawea in the UNB Woodlot

-If anyone has any questions regarding the woodlot or notices some “problem” please contact Eric Hadley 474-0422 or email@example.com rather than UNB.
-Eric has been working with UNB regarding the club use of the woodlot and is our contact person.
+If anyone has any questions or concerns regarding the woodlot or notices some “problem” please contact the Club’s trail coordinator

 Parking and accessing the Woodlot trails

 The UNB Woodlot/Kingswood trails may be accessed at two locations:

 - 1. Bishop Drive (Kent Road) entrance – a small parking lot is available across from Kent Building Supplies on Bishop Drive, with additional parking available at Kent.
 Please use care when crossing Bishop Drive.
 Thank you to Kent Building Supplies for use of their parking lot..